jexxa-projects/Jexxa/tutorials/BookStore/README.md

     *   `BookSoldOut` when copies of a book are no longer in stock

 *   'DomainService':
-    *   `IDomainEventPublisher`: We need to publish our domain events in some way
+    *   `IDomainEventPublisher`: We need to publish our domain events in some way.
+Since the implementation requires a technology stack we can only define an interface.
-    *   `BookRepository`: Manage `Book` instances
+    *   `IBookRepository`: Interface to manage `Book` instances.
+Since the implementation requires a technology stack we can only define an interface.
-    *   `ReferenceLibrary`: Return latest books
+    *   `ReferenceLibrary`: Return latest books.
+For simplicity, we assume that it is a service which does not related to our domain core directly.

 *   `BusinessException`:
     *   `BookNotInStockException`: In case we try to sell a book that is currently not available

 ### Package structure
-When implementing your first applications using DDD with an onion architecture we recommend following package structure:
+In our tutorials we use following package structure:

 *   applicationservice